Join us this fall in Waterbury, VT and on the cliffs of Bolton for the 8th Annual Vermont Climbing Festival!

 Outside of climbing Dylan likes cats, trailrunning, music composition, reading, and scrolling on his phone on the couch for hours on end.
 His climbing goals are to send harder friction slabs, climb El Cap, and not break his foot in a slab fall again.

-Kristen is a trans climber and guide, Wilderness EMT, president of CRAG-VT, and has been an activist and educator LGBTQ+ circles for nearly 20 years.
+Kristen is a trans climber and guide, Wilderness EMT, board member of CRAG-VT, and has been an activist and educator LGBTQ+ circles for nearly 20 years.
 She believes that cliffs, boulders, and the outdoors are incredible spaces for belonging.
 Simultaneously, it’s the work of all in a community to proactively challenge the barriers that stand in the way of people feeling included and celebrated in outdoor spaces.
 She is a climbing coach at Petra Cliffs Mountaineering Center, and a full-time summer camp operator who is based in Burlington, VT.

 Mischa (he/him) found his love for climbing 25 years ago when the Burlington Rock Gym opened in Essex and his father took him to climb Thin Air on Cathedral Ledge.
 Since then, Mischa has pursued a career in outdoor education and continued to climb in Vermont, out West and around the world.
 Mischa is certified as a AMGA Single Pitch Instructor, Apprentice Rock Guide, and the Owner and Lead Instructor of Sterling Mountain Guides.
 He is a Wilderness First Responder and a NOLS Outdoor Educator.
 When he’s not guiding climbers, Mischa serves as the Outdoor Program Director at a small alternative high school.
 Mischa’s favorite climbing memories include breaking into trad in Red Rock Canyon, traversing granite alpine ridges in the Wind River Range, hand jamming in Indian Creek, projecting routes in Catalunya, Spain, and exploring alongside the wonderful community of climbers in Vermont.